great-expectations/great_expectations/docs/docusaurus/docs/terms/profiler.md

 For details on how to configure a customized Rule-Based Profiler, see our guide on [how to create a new expectation suite using Rule-Based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).

-For instructions on how to use a `UserConfigurableProfiler` to generate Expectations from data, see our guide on [how to create and edit Expectations with a Profiler](../guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md).

 ## Profiler types

 There are multiple types of Profilers built in to Great Expectations.
 Below is a list with overviews of each one.
 For more information, you can view their docstrings and source code in the `great_expectations\profile` [folder on our GitHub](https://github.com/great-expectations/great_expectations/tree/develop/great_expectations/profile).

-### UserConfigurableProfiler

-The `UserConfigurableProfiler` is used to build an Expectation Suite from a dataset.
-The Expectations built are strict - they can be used to determine whether two tables are the same.
-When these Profilers are instantiated they can be configured by providing one or more input configuration parameters, allowing you to rapidly create a Profiler without needing to edit configuration files.
-However, if you need to change these parameters you will also need to instantiate a new `UserConfigurableProfiler` using the updated parameters.

-For instructions on how to use a `UserConfigurableProfiler` to generate Expectations from data, see our guide on [how to create and edit Expectations with a Profiler](../guides/expectations/how_to_create_and_edit_expectations_with_a_profiler.md).

 ### Rule-Based Profiler